buhowski/react-typescript/public/text-data/films/SelfPresentation/PodcastShow/PodcastShowEN.md

 # Podcast Show: Dimension Minus Zero One Hundred and Forty-eight

-***Format:** Something like a mix between The Eric Andre Show and podcasts in the style of “let's pretend we know something and are fucking experts in these fields.”*
+***Format:** A mix between The Eric Andre Show and podcasts in the style of “let's pretend we know something and are fucking experts in these fields.”*

 ## Script

-A podcast with the vibe of The Eric Andre Show + Between Two Ferns — 5–10 minute chats with several media (or whoever we can find) personalities.
+An improv-style show with pre-planned segments — quick chats with media personalities (or whoever we find).

-It’s actually a disguised self-interview, self-dialogues, personal life stories, and more.
-Guests are just background — for broader reach and comedic setups.
+The show features disguised self-interviews by the hosts, monologues, personal life stories, and other content.
+Guests are primarily needed for background, broader audience reach, and comedic situations.

 There are two hosts — Main and Sidekick (female + male) + Background Character (maybe a few) + Guest.